AalokJ/DollarGeneralProject/README.md

 # Future Work
 In the future I think there are three main extensions that can be pursued...
 1) Use Time Series data to model Dollar General's expansion over time
-2) Use zip code level data instead of county data as a zip code is a more minute unit of measurement
+2) Use Zip Code level data instead of county data as a zip code is a more minute unit of measurement
 3) Deploy a Streamlit web app to display data and visualizations

 ## Repository Structure